bitpaint/bitcoin-gources/readme.md

-# what is Combined.txt?
+# what is "combined.txt"?

-A file for gource that include:
+A file for gource that include combined repos of:

-- Bitcoin
+- Bitcoin (with bips lib58 libblkmaker)
-- Btcpayserver
+- Btcpayserver (with everything)
 - Electrum
 - Joinmarket
 - Lightning LND